 Road helmets focus more on the rider’s visual coverage in the front and sides of the head as most crashes on the road occur in these areas.
 If you’re looking for a road lid when riding longer distances, you probably want it to be lighter and with a good ventilation system to keep you cool and comfortable throughout your whole ride.

 These helmets also focus on aerodynamic performance because of the high speed a rider can reach when cycling on the road.
-You can get a super-specialized road helmet for the road for almost 300 dollars like this one (link to Amazon) or get a less expensive one like this (link to Amazon).
+You can get a super-specialized road helmet for the road for almost 300 dollars like this Kask helmet (link to Amazon) or get a less expensive one like this (link to Amazon).

-Finally, mountain bike helmets are known to be the most expensive ones because of all the protective coverage they provide.
+Finally, mountain bike helmets are often known to be the most expensive ones because of all the protective coverage they provide.
 Unlike a road crash, mountain accidents can happen in all directions, so many times riders might opt for a full-face helmet to get more coverage and feel more protected.

 Prices are more elevated because these helmets are bigger and more complex than the others.
 Surprisingly, you can find these types of helmets for under 100 dollars, but at the same time, you can find more expensive and professional options like this one that offers more features (link to Amazon).

 What To Expect From Cheap Bike Helmets

 Helmets under 50 dollars are usually for kids or for commuting purposes, you can find some basic road and mountain bike helmets for this price but they will probably not count with the same features as a more expensive one or their features will be basic and limited.
-For true mountain bike and road helmets, you want to spend a little more than 100 bucks to get one that can satisfy your whole needs.
+For true mountain bike and road bike helmets, you want to spend a little more than 100 bucks to get one that can satisfy your whole needs.

 What To Expect From Expensive Bike Helmets